Iustin Frățiman: MDR functionary

-Romanian career

-Returning to Bessarabia that July, Frățiman joined a corpus of teacher tasked with Romanianizing Bessarabian schools, which included the adoption of Latin spellings; he also taught the history of Romania.
-In October, he applied for a position at his alma mater, the Theological Seminary, affirming his intention to teach all his classes in Romanian.
-Frățiman failed the examination, with preference being given to the more experienced George Tofan and Liviu Marian.
+In October, Frățiman applied for a position at his alma mater, the Theological Seminary, affirming his intention to teach all his classes in Romanian.
+He failed the examination, with preference being given to the more experienced George Tofan and Liviu Marian.
 Still pursuing an interest in the study of local history and ethnology, he helped establish in early 1918 a Historical and Literary Society (named after Bogdan Petriceicu Hasdeu), and was admitted into the Romanian Academy of Bucharest.
-From January 1918, Frățiman was a member of the School Board in the Moldavian Democratic Republic, which had been created as a self-governing entity from the old Bessarabia Governorate.
+From January 1918, Frățiman was a member of the School Board in the Moldavian Democratic Republic (MDR), which had been created as a self-governing entity from the old Bessarabia Governorate.
+The following month, România Nouă hosted his attack on colleagues such as Alexander Hrișcă-Hriscov, who had voted against the immediate introduction of a Romanian-language curriculum in the MDR's secondary schools.
+While these had voiced concerns about the availability of qualified teachers, Frățiman had urged for staff to be mass recruited in Romania, Bukovina, and "other lands inhabited by Romanians".

-In February, Frățiman participated in the opening ceremony of Chișinău People University, and gave a speech outlining his critique of Bolshevik Russia.
+Also then, Frățiman participated in the opening ceremony of Chișinău People University, and gave a speech outlining his critique of Bolshevik Russia.
 It described various instances of Rumcherod soldiers engaging in vandalism throughout Bessarabia.
-The following month, the republican assembly, Sfatul Țării, gave its endorsement to the Romanian–Bessarabian unification process.
+In March 1918, the republican assembly, Sfatul Țării, gave its endorsement to the Romanian–Bessarabian unification process.
 In June, he traveled to Iași as a delegate of Chișinău Archbishopric, negotiating the return of Bessarabian parishes under the authority of the Moldavian Metropolis within the enlarged Romanian Orthodox Church.
 Frățiman and his colleagues attempted to preserve some administrative rights for their regional church, but were instantly rebuked by Metropolitan Pimen, who asked that they submit to the Romanian state in all matters, including religious.
+Frățiman had returned to Bessarabia by November, when he was assigned to the local chapter of the Romanian State Archives, where he worked alongside Gore, Ștefan Ciobanu, and Sterie Stinghe.

+Romanian career

 During elections in November 1919, Frățiman tried but failed to win a seat in the Deputies' Assembly, enlisting with the minor Independent Party of Bessarabia alongside Ludovic Dauș, Sergiu Niță, and Constantin Stere.
-Frățiman's contribution to the union process also included an article in România Nouă magazine, which argued that the Romanians of Novorossiya needed to be settled back in Greater Romania, and that Romanian cultural artifacts in Russia had to be repatriated.
+Frățiman's contribution to the union process also included an article in România Nouă, which argued that the Romanians of Novorossiya needed to be settled back in Romanian-controlled territory, and that Romanian cultural artifacts in Russia had to be repatriated.
 In December 1919, he was also co-opted by the Cultural League for the Unity of All Romanians, joining its local executive committee—where he served with Romulus Cioflec, Paul Gore, Alexandru Ouatul and others.
-He eventually returned to settle in Chișinău, where he taught at the Teacher Seminary for Girls; he was not considered for a position at the new Theology Faculty of Iași University, which was operating in the same city.
+He settled in Chișinău, where he taught at the Teacher Seminary for Girls; he was not considered for a position at the new Theology Faculty of Iași University, which was operating in the same city.
 Frățiman's sympathies soon veered into far-right politics—on December 15, 1920, he joined Nicolae Negru's League of Christian Bessarabians, which also recruited former members of the Union of the Russian People.